essential-contributions/pint/docs/book/src/getting_started/hello-world.md

 ## Hello, World!

-Now that you've installed Yurt, it's time to write your first Yurt program.
+Now that you've installed Pint, it's time to write your first Pint program.
 It's traditional when learning a new language to write a little program that prints the text `Hello, world!`

 ### Creating a Project Directory

-You'll start by making a directory to store your Yurt code.
-It doesn't matter to Yurt where your code lives, but for the exercise and projects in this book, we suggest making a `projects` directory in your home directory and keeping all your projects there.
+You'll start by making a directory to store your Pint code.
+It doesn't matter to Pint where your code lives, but for the exercise and projects in this book, we suggest making a `projects` directory in your home directory and keeping all your projects there.

 Open a terminal and enter the following commands to make a `projects` directory and a directory for the "Hello, world!" project within the `projects` directory: